harleydutton/tabula-rasa/sections/non-combat time/Fatigue.md

 ---

 I see fatigue as being a binary. you're tired or you're well rested.
 Go to sleep.
 Things are hard until you do.

+---

+I think this can be removed now that I have decided [[No Encumbrance System]]